Securities and Exchange Commission

 Smelter and refiner information, if any, also is reviewed against the lists of “conformant” and “active” smelters and refiners published by the RMI.
 To the extent that a smelter or refiner identified by a supplier is not listed as conformant by an independent third-party, we consult publicly available information to attempt to determine the mine or location of origin of its 3TG.

-Our 3TG Compliance Team reports the findings of its supply chain risk assessment to our General Counsel and our procurement and marketing departments.
+Our 3TG Compliance Team reports the findings of its supply chain risk assessment to our General Counsel or her delegate and our procurement and marketing departments.

 OECD Guidance Step Four: “Carry out independent third-party audit of supply chain due diligence at identified points in the supply chain”

 We utilize and rely on information made available by the RMI concerning independent third-party audits of smelters and refiners of 3TG in our supply chain to assess smelter and refiner due diligence and to determine whether the smelter or refiner is conformant.